PSModule/GitHub-Script/README.md

 # GitHub-Script

-A GitHub Action used for running a PowerShell Script that uses the GitHub PowerShell module
+A GitHub Action used for running a PowerShell Script that uses the GitHub PowerShell module.

 ## Usage